maptv/decalendar/docs/decalendar.md

 The months in which the last digits are identical (February in any year, June and July in common years, and April and May in leap years) can serve as testing periods for the `dekly` schedule.
 During such a test, participants would still use the Gregorian calendar, but they would work and rest according to the last digit of the day of the month.
 The first day of such tests ("day zero") could be January 31 for a 29-day test in any year, March 31 for a 62-day test in a leap year or May 31 for a 62-day test in a common year.
 Testing could be an important step before widespread adoption.

+Any part of a `slice` can be a fractional day, including the `step`.
+Every other tenth of the day (⅒ or .1 or 10%) starting from noon and is represented by the `slice` `.5:1:.2`, which is equivalent to the `series` `.5,.7,.9`.
+The steps in a `seq` are taken in a cycle; after the last step we go back to the first step.
+The `seq` `.5::.2,.2,9.6` includes the times `.5,.7,.9` of every `Zeroday`.
+In its first cycle, this `seq` goes from `Day 0 Dot 5` to `Day 0 Dot 7` to `Day 0 Dot 9` with steps of .2 and then to `Day 10 Dot 5` with a step of 9.6.

+Building on the `stepped slice` above, we can  can be used for times, they are especially useful for creating series of days.
+The